Would you like to take a FREE class this summer? How about two?

 This course is designed to assist students in becoming engaged learners while transitioning to Daytona State College.
 Emphasis is on orienting students to college resources, academic expectations and career planning, time/money management, technology, student services/organizations and academic integrity.
 This course is a graduation requirement for students in the Associate of Arts (A.A.) degree.

-You may choose from one of the following math courses:
+You may test into one of the following math courses:

 MAT0018C Mathematics I (Pre-Algebra) and Lab, 4.0 college prep hrs